-- Arbitration Panelist, Hong Kong International Arbitration Centre, Shanghai International Arbitration Centre, Shenzhen Court of International Arbitration, Tianjin Arbitration Commission, and Luoyang Arbitration Commission
+- Arbitration Panelist, Singapore International Arbitration Centre, Hong Kong International Arbitration Centre, Shanghai International Arbitration Centre, Shenzhen Court of International Arbitration, Nanjing Arbitration Commission, Tianjin Arbitration Commission, Dalian International Arbitration Court and Luoyang Arbitration Commission

-- Global International Adjunct Professor of Law, NYU, from January 2018 (teaching the course “International Mediation and Arbitration” in NYU Shanghai)
+- Global International Adjunct Professor of Law, NYU, from January 2018 (teaching the courses “International Mediation and Arbitration” and “Experiential Mediation” in NYU Shanghai)

 - Head of Environmental, Natural Resources and Mining Committee, Shanghai Commercial Mediation Center